esztergu/Thesis/README.md

 # Running the hyperparameter search

+Go back to the route of the present git repository

+Execute the following command: python filter_compunds.py

 Before running the gridsearch.sh and the gridsearch_human.sh make sure to edit the path and the name of the conda environment to be used

 Execute the hyperparamter search on the multispecies dataset by running the gridsearch.sh